minvws/nl-covid19-notification-app-website/_questions/tr/1-6-werkt-coronamelder-op-mijn-tel.md

 ---
 set: 1
 index: 6
-title: Werkt CoronaMelder ook op mijn telefoon?
+title: Will the CoronaMelder app work on my phone?
 showOnFAQoverview: true
 redirect_from:
   - /tr/faq/7-werkt-coronamelder-op-mijn-tel